| The Author grows succulents at his Northern

 branches.
 Very useful plant to have around to attract flies; which when

-stunned are a favorite food of brainless angelfish. |
+stunned are a favorite food of brainless angelfish. | | | Ariocarpus fissuratus: Lucked into this specimen while visiting

 a nursery down San Diego way.
 It's a bit too green and vigorous in this pic,